AusTechDev/BetterStaffChat/.github/ISSUE_TEMPLATE/bug-report.md

 ---

-If you are fully sure that what you are reporting is a bug, and can be re-produced, check the tickmark below.
+If you are fully sure that what you are reporting is a bug, and can be re-produced, please continue.
-[ ] I agree that the bug I am providing can be reproduced

 **Version**
 Please provide the version of BetterStaffChat you are using by providing it below. (`/version BetterStaffChat`)